christian-matt/christian-matt.github.io/industry_consulting.md

 As an expert for Digital Transformation, Digital Business and responsible Artificial Intelligence, Christian Matt offers consulting and coaching services for industry partners and public institutions.
 These services include:

-- technology assessments
+- Technology Assessments
-- business model development
+- Business Model Development
-- system planning and design
+- System Planning and Design
-- data governance
+- Data Governance

 Previous clients included SMEs, large enterprises, industry associations, and public organisations.